top of page

 The Passio Sanctae Ursulae ‘the life of saint Ursula’, written between 669 and 676, tells of the life of Saint Ursula.
 Princess Ursula, daughter of King Dionotus of Cornwall had to marry with the heathen prince Aetherius of Armorica, son of King Holofernus.
 Aetherius was far from being her first choice.
 Therefore, in return she demanded from him ten beautiful maidens each accompanied by another 1,000 maidens, including ships, with whom she would made a pilgrimage of three years to the holy city of Rome first.
 In the meantime, her heathen fiancée could prepare for Christendom and, apparently, become a bit more civilized.

-Pilgrimage along the river Rhine was very common to in the Middle Ages.
+Pilgrimage along the River Rhine was very common to in the Middle Ages.
 Traveling from holy place to holy place, from relic to relic.
-Pilgrims traveled by foot, whether or not barefoot, all alone or in big groups, called Meuten in German language back then.
+Pilgrims travelled by foot, whether or not barefoot, all alone or in big groups, called Meuten in German language back then.
 To quote Lucien Febvre (1935): “The political Rhine, the mystical Rhine.
 The Rhine of the powerful secular bishops and the spiritually powerful monks”.
 The great towns and cities of the Rhine: Cologne the queen of the Rhine, counting nineteen parishes; Mainz; with its narrow streets; lovely Speyer; Strasbourg, with its canals; and Basel, with its great houses (Demangeon & Febvre 1935).
 Of course, also the shrine of Saint Goar in the town of Sankt Goar was such a holy place.
 A place where, in the Early Middle Ages, Frisian skippers and merchants made a little prayer (or unwisely not!) before crossing the dangerous waters below the Lorelei rock.
-For more about these Rhine skippers, see our post Little prayers at the Lorelei rock.
+For more about these Rhine skippers, see our blog post Little prayers at the Lorelei rock.

 In the year 337 (some say in the year 237 or 452; Kist 1858), Ursula left with her Meute of 11,000 virgins.
-She would travel up the river Rhine.
+She would travel up the River Rhine.
 After a heavy storm at sea between England and Gaule, they reached the town of Tiel in the Central Netherlands.
 Here in Tiel, Ursula and her eye-popping fellowship stocked up victuals.
-Tiel, or its early-medieval name Dioli, is one of the oldest trading towns of the Netherlands and located on the banks of the river Waal, a branch of the river Rhine in region Betuwe.
+Tiel, or its early-medieval name Dioli, is one of the oldest trading towns of the Netherlands and located on the banks of the River Waal, a branch of the River Rhine in region Betuwe.
 After emporium Dorestat lost its leading position in the course of the ninth century, it was Tiel that profited by filling some of the gap, albeit it would never achieve the fame and glory of Dorestat, the vicus famosus.

 Sailor town Tiel must have been a rough place for 11,000 beautiful virgins.
 Below what chronicler Alpert of Metz (died after 1024) wrote about the (sexual) moral of sailor merchants in medieval Tiel: